KrumYakimov/django-rest-library-api/README.md

 # Library API
 A simple API for managing a library of books using the Django REST framework.
+It was developed as part of a Django REST for the Django Advanced course at Software University.

 ## Features
 - Full CRUD (Create, Read, Update, Delete) functionality for books.